Indi Hartwell: Independent circuit (2016–2019)

-WWE (2019–2024)
+WWE

+NXT (2019–2023)

 On 5 November 2019, it was reported that Hartwell signed a WWE contract.
 On 7 November, she made her debut at a NXT live event.
 On 15 January 2020 episode of NXT, she made her NXT televised debut by participating in the Number One Contender Battle Royal for the NXT Women's Championship in a losing effort.

 On 7 October episode of NXT, a storyline began where Hartwell was seen assisting Candice LeRae in the Number One Contender Battle for the NXT Women's Championship at TakeOver 31.
 At Halloween Havoc, a masked figure wearing the Ghostface costume was seen assisting LeRae during her NXT Women's Championship match against Io Shirai but was fended off by the host of the event, Shotzi Blackheart.
 On 11 November, episode of NXT, it was revealed that Hartwell was the masked figure, aligning with LeRae in the process.
 On 9 December episode of NXT, Johnny Gargano revealed that he had formed a faction with Candice LeRae, Austin Theory and Hartwell called The Way.

 On 22 January 2021 episode of 205 Live, Hartwell and LeRae defeated the team of Cora Jade and Gigi Dolin in the quarterfinals of the Women's Dusty Rhodes Tag Team Classic, which marked the first time that a women's match has ever taken place in the history of 205 Live brand.
 On 10 February episode of NXT, they were eliminated by Ember Moon and Blackheart in the semi-finals of the tournament.
 At TakeOver: Stand & Deliver, Hartwell and LeRae challenged Moon and Blackheart for the NXT Women's Tag Team Championship in a losing effort.
 On 27 April episode of NXT, Hartwell and LeRae attacked Blackheart and Moon; setting the stage for a future street fight match for the titles.
 On the next episode of NXT, they defeated the champions to win the NXT Women's Tag Team Championship, marking Hartwell's first championship in her WWE career.
 At The Great American Bash, the team of Io Shirai and Zoey Stark defeated Hartwell and LeRae, ending their reign at 63 days.
 At Halloween Havoc, Hartwell teamed with Persia Pirotta in a triple threat Scareway to Hell Ladder match against the Toxic Attraction (Gigi Dolin and Jacy Jayne) and the team of Shirai and Stark for NXT women's tag titles in a losing effort.